Office: E15-449; 46-2127

 Deblina Sarkar is an assistant professor at MIT and AT&T Career Development Chair Professor at MIT Media Lab.
 She heads the Nano-Cybernetic Biotrek research group.
 Her group carries out trans-disciplinary research fusing engineering, applied physics, and biology, aiming to bridge the gap between nanotechnology and synthetic biology to develop disruptive technologies for nanoelectronic devices and create new paradigms for life-machine symbiosis.

-Deblina is the inventor of the world’s thinnest channel (six atoms thick) quantum-mechanical transistor, which overcomes fundamental thermal limitations, could lead to energy reduction by more than 75%, and allows dimensional scalability to beyond the silicon-scaling era.
-Her research also showed for the first time that employment of atomically thin flexible 2D-materials and quantum mechanical transistors can lead to low-power nanoelectronic biosensors with both extremely high sensitivity and the potential for single-molecular detectability—greatly beneficial for wearable/implantable biomedical devices and point-of-care applications.
+Sarkar is the inventor of the world’s thinnest channel (six atoms thick) quantum-mechanical transistor, which overcomes fundamental thermal limitations, could lead to energy reduction by more than 75%, and allows dimensional scalability to beyond the silicon-scaling era.
+Her research also showed for the first time that employment of atomically thin flexible 2D-materials and quantum mechanical transistors can lead to low-power nanoelectronic biosensors with extremely high sensitivity and the potential for single- molecular detectability—greatly beneficial for wearable/implantable biomedical devices and point-of-care applications.

-Deblina’s PhD dissertation was honored as one of the top three dissertations throughout the USA and Canada in the field of mathematics, physical sciences, and all departments of engineering by the Council of Graduate Schools.
-She is the recipient of numerous other awards and recognitions, including the Lancaster Award at UC Santa Barbara for the best PhD Dissertation; the US Presidential Fellowship; Outstanding Doctoral Candidate Fellowship; one of three researchers worldwide to win the prestigious IEEE EDS PhD Fellowship Award in 2011.
-In 2018, she was named as one of MIT Technology Review’s Top 10 Innovators Under 35 from India and received the NIH K99/R00 Pathway to Independence Award.
-Her work has led to more than 40 publications to date (citations: 3665, h-index: 24, i-10 index: 31 according to Google Scholar).
+Sarkar’s PhD dissertation was honored as one of the top three dissertations throughout the USA and Canada in the field of mathematics, physical sciences, and all departments of engineering by the Council of Graduate Schools.
+She is the recipient of numerous other awards and recognitions, including the Lancaster Award at UC Santa Barbara for the best PhD Dissertation, the US Presidential Fellowship; Outstanding Doctoral Candidate Fellowship, the prestigious IEEE EDS PhD Fellowship Award (one of three researchers worldwide), Technology Review’s Innovators Under 35 from India, NIH K99/R00 Pathway to Independence Award, the IEEE Early Career Award in Nanotechnology, Innovative Early Career Engineer by National Academy of Engineering, the NIH Director's New Innovator Award with the highest and rarely achieved impact score, the MIND Prize and the Science News' 10 Scientists to Watch.
+Her work has led to more than 40 publications to date, which have appeared in popular press worldwide and her technologies are being utilized by researchers around the globe.